pcaversaccio/snekmate/README.md

 We believe in fostering a collaborative and open ecosystem.
 The [AGPL-3.0-only](./LICENSE) licence keeps the code free, the knowledge shared, and the doors open.
 It stands as a quiet rebellion against control, a promise that what is built in the open will remain in the open, owned by no one and available to all.

-### ⚖️ Dual-Licencing Option
+### ⚖️ Dual-Licensing Option

-We understand that [AGPL](./LICENSE)-licenced software may not be suitable for all use cases, particularly in cases involving:
+We understand that [AGPL](./LICENSE)-licensed software may not be suitable for all use cases, particularly in cases involving:

 - Proprietary or closed-source projects,
 - Licence incompatibilities,